PolarRobotics/PR-Docs/docs/source/metadocs/documentation_style_guide.md

 - Any reference to a version number such as "V3" shall be formatted with an uppercase `V`.
 	- For instance, `Quarterback V3` is formatted as such, not as `Quarterback v3`.
 - As cursed as it is, "quarterback" is one word, and "running back" is two words.
 Use this and be consistent.

+### Comments
+- Line comments may be added using `%`.
+These will appear in the source Markdown file, but will not appear in the automatically generated HTML (and by extension the webpage).

 ## Linking and Embedding
 - In order to link from one Markdown file to another, use the format below.